vasnake/http-uploader/node.uploader/README.md

 Suppose you have installed Node.js on localhost, open URL http://localhost:8080/ in your web browser and upload any file.

+If you have some strange problems, try to decrease chunkSize variables in app.js and index.html.
+Chrome browser works faster, but less stable with large chunkSize value.

 ### Links

 * How to Create a Resumable Video Uploader in Node.js -- http://code.tutsplus.com/tutorials/how-to-create-a-resumable-video-uploade-in-node-js--net-25445